 Assuming your drive was in relatively good shape to start with, you should be ready for winter.

 Recovering from winter.
 If you’ve scraped snow off your drive during the winter, then you may have pushed a good amount of gravel off the edges, as well.
 Spring is a good time to pull that gravel out of the ditches or grassy areas along your drive.
-A loader mount rotary broom with optional gauge wheels is a good tool to use for this.
+A Frontier Rotary Broom (US CA) with optional gauge wheels is a good tool to use for this.
 Then you’ll repeat one of the processes described above.